VelocityVMM/Velocity/docs/APISPEC/u.md

 Velocity's concept of users and groups is similar to that of Unix.
 Permissions, vm and data pools are always connected to groups due to them being able to be shared across users with a fair amount of granularity.

-There is one special group and user with the `UID` / `GID` set to `0`.
-These are the super user / group that have full access to everything.
+There is one special group  `GID` set to `0`.
+This is the supergroup that has full access to everything.
+All other groups descend from that group and get delegated.
+This group's parent gid is set to `0`, creating a recursion to signal the root group.

 ### User

 Each user is identified by its unique `UID`, its username and password.

-Every user automatically gets assigned to a group using the users `username` and the `gid = uid`.
-This limits the `uid` to a specific range from `0` to something fixed in the server's configuration.

 ### Group

-There are 2 types of groups:

-- User groups

-- General groups

-**User groups**

-These groups are the ones that get created upon user creation and reach from `0` to a fixed limit (here called `MAX_UID`).
-This limit can not be surpassed and thus limits the user count for a Velocity instance.

-**General groups**

-There are other groups that are not tied to a specific user.
-These group ids start from `MAX_UID+1` and go up to the maximum value of the used data type.

-Each group has a parent group.
-There is one notable exception: `supergroups`.
-They don't have a parent group and can only be created by other supergroups.
-This allows building a hierarchy in the userbase.
-Each group cannot surpass the quotas of the parent group which allows users to create groups within their groups to split VMs.
+Each group has a parent group and can inherit some of the parent group's quotas, but never surpass them.

 ### Available endpoints